joshbegley/nyt-latest/README.md

 `Hansol Jung’s new play looks at the broken adoption of a little boy who is plucked from South Korea and moved to one American home, then shunted to another.`\
 https://nytimes.com/2022/02/16/theater/wolf-play-review-soho-rep.html?searchResultPosition=5

-**San Francisco Voters Recall 3 Board of Education Members**\
+**In Landslide, San Francisco Forces Out 3 Board of Education Members**\
-`It was a victory for parents, particularly Asian Americans, angered by the district’s decision-making during the pandemic.`\
+`The recall, which galvanized Asian Americans, was a victory for parents angered by the district’s priorities during the pandemic.`\
 https://nytimes.com/2022/02/16/us/san-francisco-school-board-recall.html?searchResultPosition=6

 **If a Medal Arrives in the Mail, Does It Still Shine?**\